anjelbenitez/asset-allocation-app-capstone/README.md

 resolutions, and writing code for other widely used trading strategies in QuantConnect for comparison.

+## Use case:

+1. The user selects an asset (TQQQ, UPRO, TNA to start)
+2. The system acquires end-of-day data for the selected asset (OHLC)
+3. Using the data, an algorithm produces buy/sell signals.
+4. The buy/sell signals are transformed into an allocation recommendation. (%)
+5. The recommendation is presented to the user.

 ### Note:
 Algorithms and analysis have been removed from this repository for privacy.